simpsonst/posthack/README.md

 That's great, but it depends on having the user agent running, and if you use more than one (e.g., one at home, one at work), you either have to maintain two sets of policies, or keep one running at the place you're not.

-`purge-imap` can be used to apply retention policies to a remote IMAP server.
+`purge-imap` can be used headless to apply retention policies to a remote IMAP server.

 *Caution!
 Misconfiguration could result in losing the wrong emails!*